 - Frost cooled cupcakes.
 I used a Wilton 1M tip for these photos.
 (Another favorite is this Wilton #12 round tip.)
 Garnish with lime slices, lime zest, or coarse sugar.

 - Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
 Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.
 Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

 - Milk: For richest taste and texture, I strongly recommend whole milk or buttermilk.

 - Lime Zest & Juice: You’ll want about 2 Tablespoons zest and 1/4 cup lime juice.

 - Tequila: Any tequila works!
 Want them alcohol free?
 Use 3 Tbsp of milk, half-and-half, or heavy cream instead.

 - Lime Flavoring: 2 options!
 You can use 2 teaspoons lime extract or 1 teaspoon lime oil.
 Start with those amounts then taste the frosting and add more to taste.
-I use exactly 2 teaspoons of this key lime flavoring when I make these.
+I use exactly 2 teaspoons of key lime flavoring when I make these.
 You can use 3 Tablespoons fresh lime juice and lime zest from 1 lime instead.
-This will thin out the frosting and the zest makes it difficult to pipe.
+Zest is optional.
+This amount of lime juice will add flavor, but it will thin out the frosting.
+The zest makes it difficult to pipe.
 See the post above for more detail.